PAY RANGE: N27

-(The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- Only one position can be allocated to this class.
+1. Only one position can be allocated to this class.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)